jpapazian2000/hcp_boundary_demo/README.md

 terraform apply -var-file=tfcb.tfvars
 ````
 note that there are a couple of variables (mainly passwords) that need to be set up manually at that stage.
 I did not want to hard code them :-)
+below is an extract of the end of the provisionning
 ````
 tfe_variable.google_subnet_prefix: Creation complete after 2s [id=var-N6NVJNTPSgZ3ueu2]
 tfe_workspace_variable_set.aws_build: Creation complete after 1s [id=ws-CvDAfkuDTH9PNYUE_varset-Eu9fwzc65S41bPEc]